 Availability of Flacourtia in India

-Flacourtia requires dry, deciduous, tropical climates and thrive in thorn forest.
-The fruit grows best in warm temperatures and is drought resistant, but shies away from frost.
+The World Agroforestry Center explains that flacourtias require dry, deciduous, tropical climates.
+They thrive in thorn forests, and grow best in warm temperatures.
+Flacourtias are drought resistant, but shy away from frost.

 Where to find Governor’s Plum in India